juangtddev/calculator-js/README.md

 # Calculator

-In this project, we will build a fully functional calculator using HTML, CSS, and JavaScript.
-This project is ideal for beginners learning JavaScript, as it covers how to create a user interface and add functionality using simple JavaScript code.
+Fully functional calculator using HTML, CSS, and JavaScript.

 ## Features